darosh/oax/doc/NOTES.md

 ## Dev notes

-- [x] Swipe down to refresh, this is probably not an issue?
 - [ ] Pre scroll in drawer
-- [x] Drawer over dialog
 - [ ] Mobile icons
-- [x] Mobile paddings
 - [ ] Tab bar is scrolling on swipe
 - [ ] Tab bar double line
 - [ ] Expand panels border on mobile